Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 An important tip: when it comes to monitoring your credit, make sure you are tracking your information with all three major consumer credit reporting agencies: Equifax, Experian and TransUnion.
 They don’t share information with each other except as required by law, and if there’s a problem with one and you’re not monitoring it, you may not find out right away.

 For business owners, credit monitoring is often the only option available for their business credit information.
-Currently, commercial credit reports can’t be frozen and there’s no formal procedure for placing a fraud alert on a business credit report.
+Currently, commercial credit reports can’t be frozen and only Experian offers an option for placing a formal fraud alert on a business credit report.
 For that reason, small business owners should be checking and monitoring their business credit with all three major commercial credit reporting agencies: Dun & Bradstreet, Equifax and Experian.

 Fraud Alert